rhysmoggs/ms3-final-cocktails/README.md

 * I want to to be able to access and view the website on the device I'm using.
 * I want to to be able to navigate the website with ease.
 * I want to to be able to understand the website immediately.
-* I want to to be able to view guidence or some for of help if needs be.
+* I want to to be able to view guidence or some form of help if needs be.
 * I want to to be able to contact the website developers if I wish to.
-* I want there to be plenty of variety.
 * I want a reason to return.

 #### As a Returning User :
 * I want to find information about the company's background, their story and growth.
 * I want to find the best way to get in contact with the company with any questions I may have.
 * I want to be able to contact the company in many different ways.
-* I want to be able to add my own recipes.
+* I want to be able to view my own cocktail recipes.
-* I want to be able to view my own recipes.
+* I want to be able to add my own cocktail recipes.
 * I want to to be able to access and view the website on a range of devices/browsers.